garrandall/popular-music-data/tracks/coffee-shop-yung-joc-gorilla-zoe.md

 Whipped cream the same color as your latte
-I tell em vamonos, thas rapido, you need some mota? you gon call gorilla zoe You can get the coca if you got tha get-it-green Colombian, and i aint talkin coffee beans 12 to 12
+I tell em vamonos, thas rapido, you need some mota? you gon call gorilla zoe You can get the coca if you got tha get-it-green Colombian, and I aint talkin coffee beans 12 to 12
 Its always someone on the scene
 Starblocks, we get it out by any means
 Coffee shop, trap spot, hand to hand, get my guap